Post

 Flag: HTB{sp00ky_ph1sh1ng_w1th_sp00ky_spr34dsh33ts}

-We are given a HTML page that contains the phishing mechanism.
-Analyzing its source code, several base64 encoded text can be identified.
-After decoding them, another Javascript script can be obtained.
+We are given a HTML page to investigate.
+Analyzing its source code, several base64 encoded text can be identified, one of them being a JavaScript code.

 phishing1